altescy/cachestore/README.md

 ## About

-**CacheStore** provides a cache management system for Python functions by storing execution results into a external storage.
-You can resuse the cached result from the second time even accross different processes.
+**CacheStore** is a cache management system for Python functions by storing execution results into a external storage.
+You can resuse the cached result from the second time even accross different executions.

+**cachestore** command enables you to manange the cached result from command line.
+Please see `--help` for more details.

+**Features**

+- Easily caching execution results by decorating target functions
+- Exporting the cached result into external storage to reuse them access different exeutions
+- Detecting appropreate caches based on argumetns/source code of functions
+- Changing cache behavior via configuration file (see [exmaples](./examples))
+- Providing CLI tool to manage caches

 ## Installation